Networking

 othentic.p2p.task

-This message encodes a signed task along with its data.
-Task Performers publish this message either directly to the P2P network or via an RPC node using the sendTask
+This message encodes a signed task along with all the necessary data.
+Task Performers publish this message either directly to the P2P network or via an RPC node using the sendTask method.

 othentic.p2p.attestation